 Non-essential businesses will remain closed.

-Under the new County of Santa Clara order that's now in effect through May 3, essential businesses are required to post a sanitation and social distancing plan in a public space.
+Past Updates: Under the County of Santa Clara order in effect through May 3, essential businesses are required to post a sanitation and social distancing plan in a public space.
 Per the County, this document must be made available to employees and law enforcement.
 See template below.

 County of Santa Clara template for businesses to draft a social distancing protocol